 Korean Community Services of Metropolitan New York, Inc. (KCS) is pleased to present scholarship opportunities to outstanding high school seniors of Korean heritage who have demonstrated academic excellence and leadership in their communities.
-Four scholarships of $3,000 each will be awarded to students entering four-year colleges or universities in the fall of 2023 to assist with tuition payments during their first year of higher education.
+Three scholarships of $5,000 each will be awarded to students entering four-year colleges or universities in the fall of 2024 to assist with tuition payments during their first year of higher education.

 Dr. Lee Hoon is a retired dentist from San Francisco, California, whose own education was only possible because of the support of various scholarship programs.
 Dr. Lee was born in Korea and received his DDS and Ph.D. from Seoul National University before immigrating to the United States in 1973.
 After quickly passing his boards in 1974, Dr. Lee opened up a practice in San Francisco.